yramagicman/Vundle-Helper/Readme.md

 `g:VundleHelper_Setup_Folders`

-**REQUIRED!** A list of directories that you want in your ~/.vim directory.
+**Required!** A list of directories that you want in your ~/.vim directory.
 This option is great if you keep your backups and swaps in a centralized location.

 Example: